xryanglab/SCASL/README.md

 As an example of configuration file, `configs/srr.yaml` and [bam](https://drive.google.com/drive/folders/1sFBoileBgYH46QiW6mohR82fr4DUhzGJ?usp=sharing) provides a minimized version of bam data for scRNA-seq.
 You can also choose to use more cells (from TNBC-2) in `data/junction` for testing.

 ## License
-DeepLinc is licensed under the MIT license.
+SCASL is licensed under the MIT license.